Xfinity is available in more places and has more internet plans, but Verizon Fios Home Internet swoops in with reliably fast fiber internet speeds.

 - Data caps: Tie.
 Xfinity caps your data at the usual 1.2 TB, while Verizon Fios Home Internet has its lips sealed when it comes to its data cap.
 We’ve got a hunch the Verizon Fios Home Internet doesn't come with data caps, though.

 - Customer service: Verizon Fios Home Internet.
-Both ISPs scored well in a customer satisfaction survey, but Verizon Fios Home Internet rose to first place with slightly better scores for customer service and low monthly bills.
+Both ISPs scored well in a customer satisfaction survey, but Verizon Fios Home Internet rose to first place with better overall scores.

 Best speeds: Verizon Fios Home Internet